RecieverofMemory/Chromaton/README.md

     git clone https://github.com/RecieverofMemory/Chromaton.git

-  (If it says cannot resolve host github.com, you may need to restart your computer)
+  (If you forget the .git at the end it should still work.
+If it says cannot resolve host github.com, you may need to restart your computer)

     cd Chromaton